i-like-retro/windows-nt-4/README.md

 * [Git 2.34.1](CD/SOFTWARE/DEVEL/GIT2341.EXE) `2021-11-15`: free and open
-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+source distributed version control system designed to handle everything from small to very large projects with speed and efficiency. **NOTE**: it is recommended to also install Perl along with Git, otherwise some of the Git commands will not work.

 * [HxD 1.7.7.0](CD/SOFTWARE/DEVEL/HXD1770.EXE) `2009-04-03`: freeware hex
 editor and disk editor (for more information see https://mh-nexus.de/en/hxd).